 \section{Abstract}

 Two-fold singularities in a piecewise smooth (PWS) dynamical system in $\mathbb{R}^3$ have long been the subject of intensive investigation.
-The interest stems from the fact that, even when all vector fields are Lipshitz, trajectories which enter the two-fold are associated with forward non-uniqueness.
-The key questions that arise are: How do we continue orbits forward in time?
+The interest stems from the fact that trajectories which enter the two-fold are associated with forward non-uniqueness.
+The key questions are: How do we continue orbits forward in time?
 Are there orbits that are distinguished among all the candidates?

-We address these questions by regularizing the PWS dynamical system in the case of a visible-invisible two-fold.
-We consider, within this framework, perhaps for the first time, a regularization function outside the class of Sotomayor and Teixera.
+We address these questions by regularizing the PWS dynamical system for the case of the visible-invisible two-fold.
+Within this framework, we consider a regularization function outside the class of Sotomayor and Teixera.
 We then undertake a rigorous investigation, using geometric singular perturbation theory and blowup.
 We show that there is indeed a forward orbit $U$ that is distinguished amongst all the possible forward orbits leaving the two-fold.
-For simplicity, we work only with a normal form of the visible-invisible two-fold.
-We also show that one can obtain attracting limit cycles due to the contraction towards $U$ upon composition with a global return mechanism and provide some illustrative examples of such return mechanisms for PWS systems.
+Working with a normal form of the visible-invisible two-fold, we show that attracting limit cycles can be obtained (due to the contraction towards $U$), upon composition with a global return mechanism.
+We provide some illustrative examples.

-Our conclusions give rigorous support to the notion that evolution through visible-invisible two-fold into the escaping region for a nonzero length of time can be excluded, in general.